rabiyamian/DETECT/content/research/screening tool & data.md

  css_class = ""
 +++

-We are happy to share the screening tool, however, at this point we want to control how widely it is shared.
+If you are interested in adopting the screening tool in your organization or research project, we are happy to collaborate.
 Please contact us by email.